prash0401/front-end-test-2025/README.md

 Please fork this repository to your own Github account and email a link to your updated repository to us.

 Alternatively, if this is not possible for some reason, you can zip your finished test and send it to us by email.

+### Next Steps

+Please be prepared to talk through the changes you have made and explain your thinking in detail during the interview.

+This is intended as a short initial skills test, we may ask you to develop additional features on top of this foundation as the interview process progresses.